gnunn-gitops/product-catalog-basic/README.md

 In other changes, if you copied `local.home` change the wildcard `apps.home.ocplab.com` in the two URLS to your OpenShift's wildcard domain

-Once this is done, you can then deploy this application manually to OpenShift with kustomize using the following command:
+Once this is done, you can either deploy the application directly or via GitOps.
+To deploy this application directly to OpenShift with kustomize using the following command:

 ```
 oc apply -k clusters/<YOUR-CLUSTER>/overlays/basic
 ```

-To add it in OpenSshift GitOps first install the operator, the easiest way is to use the (https://github.com/gnunn-gitops/gitops-operator-install)[gitops-operator-install] repo which will confirm everything for you.
+To deploy it in OpenSshift GitOps first install the operator, the easiest way is to use the (https://github.com/gnunn-gitops/gitops-operator-install)[gitops-operator-install] repo which will confirm everything for you.
 Alternatively you can install it manually via the console as well in Operator Hub.

 Once you have the operator, simply create a new application as per the image below: